Plans and policy

 - ISO 50001 standard.

 Keele University is also ensuring that financial investments are ethical and reflect the mission and values of the University.
 To support this commitment an Ethical Investments Code of Practice is followed and is reviewed annually.
 Keele has also committed to divestment and investing in companies with a positive environmental and social impact, including in clean energy.
+Staff, students and stakeholders can engage with the Ethical Investments code of practice:

 Keele University have implemented the Soil association Food for Life Award which helps us acheive our sustainable food policy objectives.